 The Board currently comprises of 6 directors, of which 2 are executive directors, 1 is non-executive director and 3 are independent non-executive directors.
 1 director is female and 5 directors are male.
-3 are in the age group of 30-40; 1 in the age group of 41-50; and 2 in the age group of 51-60.
+2 are in the age group of 30-40; 2 in the age group of 41-50; 1 in the age group of 51-60; and 1 in age group of 61-70.
 The Board has an appropriate mix of skills, experience and diversity that are relevant to the Company's strategy, governance and business, 2 directors are in executive leadership & strategy; 3 directors are accounting professionals/financial management expertise and 1 director is in legal professionals/regulatory & compliance/risk management.
 The Board targets to maintain at least the current level of female representation.